List of Scunthorpe United F.C. seasons

 Ahead of their Second Division debut, the club dropped the Lindsey from its name, becoming plain Scunthorpe United.
 They spent six seasons at that level, and finished a club record fourth in 1961–62, five points behind the second promotion place.
 After four seasons in the Third Division, they dropped to the Fourth, in which they remained for the next 36 years, apart from three single-season ventures into the higher level; the last of those, in 1999–2000, came courtesy of their fifth attempt at promotion via the play-offs.
 The Football League rebranded their divisions ahead of the 2004–05 season, so that the fourth tier became Football League Two, and the change of name coincided with a change of fortune for Scunthorpe.
 Gaining promotion to League One as runners-up, ahead of Swansea City on goal difference, this time they not only stayed up but went on to win the League One title in 2006–07.
 Relegated in their first season in the Championship, they came straight back via the play-offs to spend another two seasons in the second tier.
 In 2008–09, they lost to Luton Town in the final of the Football League Trophy, a cup competition open to teams from the third and fourth tiers of the English football league system, and the following season, they reached the last 16 of the League Cup for the first time.
 Two relegations in three years returned them to the fourth tier, from which they bounced straight back as 2013–14 runners-up.
 After twice reaching the play-offs, they were relegated to League Two in 2019 before, in a chaotic 2021–22 season, finishing bottom of that division to put an end to their 72-year spell in the Football League.
+A further relegation followed before Scunthorpe finished second in the 2023–24 National League North but failed in the play-offs.

 As of the end of the 2021–22 season, the team have spent 38 seasons in the fourth tier of the English football league system, 25 in the third, and 9 in the second.
 The table details the team's achievements in senior first-team competitions and the top league goalscorer, where known, from their debut season in the FA Cup in 1909–10 to the end of the most recently completed season.